null Skip to main content

 You can still drink it.
 It doesn't mean the tea is undrinkable anymore.
 It's just that the manufacturer won't ensure the quality of the tea to be the same.

-The important point to note here is the part here - "under correct storing conditions".
+The vital point to note is the "under correct storing conditions" part here.

-The reality is, if the tea isn't stored properly, the taste of the tea will quickly diminish!
-The taste will not be the same even if it's within the "best by" date.
+The reality is that if the tea isn't stored correctly, its taste will quickly diminish!
+Even if it's within the "best by" date, the taste will not be the same.

-This might seem a little counter intuitive, because the tea leaves look dry and suited for long-term storage.
-However, this really isn’t the case.
+The diminishing of the taste may seem counterintuitive because the tea leaves look dry and suited for long-term storage.

 How long after packing is a standard "best by" of Japanese tea?